Health Assessments – Terms & Conditions

 4.3.
 The Client must pay an invoice issued by Bodycare in full within 14 days of the invoice date according to the terms of the invoice.

 4.3b.
-Metro, Regional and Remote locations are classified using the Australian Government Department of Health’s Modified Monash Model here.
-Bodycare deems all ‘MMM1’ locations to be ‘Metropolitan’; ‘MMM2’ and ‘MMM3’ locations to be ‘Regional’ and all ‘MMM4’ locations and beyond are classified as ‘Remote’.
+Metro, Regional and Remote locations are classified using the Australian Government Department of Health’s Modified Monash Model.
+Bodycare deems all ‘MMM1’ locations to be ‘Metropolitan’; ‘MMM2’ + locations to Regional/Remote.
+The rates set out in the pricing schedule presented in the proposals are MMM1.
+MMM2 + rates are plus 20%.

 4.3c.
-Fees are reviewed annually on the anniversary of the contract date according to the national published annual CPI (Health) rate.
+Fees are reviewed annually on the anniversary of the contract date according to the nationally published annual CPI (Health) rate.

 4.5.
-In the event that the Client fails to pay any amount due by the due date for payment, the Client agrees to pay Bodycare interest on the amount outstanding from the due date for payment until full payment is made.
-Interest shall be payable at the interest rate which is equal to the rate fixed by Section 2 of the Penalty Interest rates Act 1983 (Vic).
+If the Client fails to pay any amount due by the due date for payment, the Client agrees to pay Bodycare interest on the amount outstanding from the due date for payment until full payment is made.
+Interest shall be payable at the interest rate which is equal to the rate fixed by Section 2 of the Penalty Interest Rates Act 1983 (Vic).

 4.6.
 Rates are subject to an annual increase on 1 January.